 Scandinavian Modern Interior Design: A Complete Style Guide

-At the heart of Scandinavian interiors is hygge the Danish concept of everyday coziness and quiet contentment.
+At the heart of Scandinavian interiors is hygge the Danish concept of tranquility, of embracing happiness in little everyday actions (also referred to as Norse design).
 But beyond aesthetics, this philosophy shapes how spaces are experienced.
 Scandinavian design is not just about how a room looks, it’s about how it supports daily life.

 This guide explains what defines Scandinavian modern design and how to apply its principles in a way that feels both intentional and livable.